pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-12-mocking-functions-and-modules-with-jest.md

 ![Picture of simple jest usage of mock without descriptive name](/photos/2020-04-12-2.jpg)

 This is OK if we have one test in a file, but it is hard to guess what `jest.fn()` is in a hundred lines long file.
-There is a simple solution tho.
-Give your mock a descriptive name using [`mockName()`](https://jestjs.io/docs/en/mock-function-api#mockfnmocknamevalue) method.
+There is a simple solution — give your mock a descriptive name using [`mockName()`](https://jestjs.io/docs/en/mock-function-api#mockfnmocknamevalue) method.
 Look!

 ```js
 it("calls a function", () => {